Divorcing a psychopath in Arizona | Understanding the Disorder

 Divorcing a Psychopath in Arizona | Understanding Negative Symptoms

-Negative symptoms are typically found in people who have schizophrenia and include:
+Negative symptoms are found in people who have schizophrenia and include:

 - Diminished Emotional Expression, which results in the person failing to show any emotions